machine learning +

 grandchild_graph = grandchild.compile()

-The child subgraph uses re.sub() to strip non-letter characters, then hands the cleaned text to the grandchild via a wrapper.
-Because CleanState and TokenState have different keys, the wrapper translates between them.
+The child uses re.sub() to strip everything that is not a letter or space, then passes the clean text to the grandchild via a wrapper.
+Because CleanState and TokenState carry different keys, the wrapper handles the translation.

 # Level 2: Child — cleans text, then delegates to grandchild